Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 This divergent strategic approach can jeopardize the survival of digital forwarders, as their success parameters are not consistent with the industry’s operational dynamics.

-As one of the pioneers of the logtech industry, KlearNow has focused extensively on developing its core products.
+As one of the pioneers of the logtech industry, KlearNow has focused extensively on developing its core products to streamline logistics processes.

-KlearNow’s AI-powered platform automates the end-to-end logistics process, digitizes customs clearance workflows, enables proactive drayage management, and provides other functionalities that enable freight forwarders to improve their efficiency.
+KlearNow’s artificial intelligence-powered platform automates the end-to-end logistics process, digitizes customs clearance workflows, enables proactive drayage management, and provides other functionalities that enable freight forwarders to improve their efficiency.

 These reduced manual work and optimized processes free up the forwarder’s time and enable their employees to focus on customers, deepening the interpersonal relationships that are vital to success.